jackdbd/content-security-policy/README.md

 ## About

-A [strict Content-Security-Policy](https://web.dev/strict-csp/) is probably the single most important line of defense against Cross-Site Scripting (XSS) and data injection attacks.
+A [strict Content-Security-Policy](https://web.dev/articles/strict-csp) is probably the single most important line of defense against Cross-Site Scripting (XSS) attacks.

-However, writing a good CSP header by hand is a pain.
+Unfortunately, writing a good CSP header by hand is a pain.
 Here is why:

 - You might write an invalid CSP directive (e.g. typos, incorrect values).
 - You might write a CSP directive which is supported in one browser, but not in another one.
 - You might want to allow some inline CSS/JS in your HTML page, but you neither:
   - want to compromise security by using [unsafe-inline](https://content-security-policy.com/unsafe-inline/), nor...
-  - want to compute the cryptographic hash of each snippet of CSS/JS that you inlined and whitelisting them by hand.
+  - want to compute the cryptographic hash of each snippet of CSS/JS that you inlined and whitelist them by hand.

 Also, you should:

 - keep your CSP quite visible in your codebase, since it's such an important configuration for your website/app.
-- generate your CSP in multiple format (JSON, JS array, plain text), so other tools can easily consume it.
+- generate your CSP in multiple format (JS object literal, JS array, plain text), so other tools can easily consume it.

 This package validates your Content-Security-Policy [directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#directives) and computes a cryptographic hash (SHA-256, SHA-384 or SHA-512) for each snippet of CSS/JS that you inline in your HTML file.